Note: This post may contain affiliate links. That means if you click on a link and make a purchase we may receive a small commission. Thank you!

 Total Time: 5 minutes

-This sweet and spicy BBQ Dry Rub recipe is easy to make and can go on everything from ribs, to pulled pork, to potato chips!
+This sweet and smokey BBQ Dry Rub recipe is easy to make and can go on everything from ribs, to pulled pork, to potato chips!

 Print Recipe